periscopic/EaselFL/README.md

 ---- Rendering ----
--Only system fonts are currently available in Flash, this could be rendered by implementing dynamic font loading.
+-Only system fonts are currently available in Flash; this could be remedied by implementing dynamic font loading.

--Videos and displayobject caches cannot be used to render either bitmaps or fills.
+-Videos and displayobject caches cannot yet be used to render either bitmaps or fills.

 -Masking is not implemented.